smartcontractkit/chainlink/examples/ropsten/README.md

   - Contract address: 0x20fe562d797a42dcb3399062ae9546cd06f63280
   - Token Symbol: LINK
   - Decimals: 18
-- Send LINK to the deployed address of your Consumer contract (1 LINK is enough)

-## Call the Consumer Contract to Request Data from Chainlink

-The Consumer contract should now have some Ropsten LINK on it.
-Now you can call it to make a request on the network.
-The examples below use functionallity from MyEtherWallet & MyCrypto.

 - Go to the Contracts tab
 - Paste your deployed Consumer contract address